Have a question? Feel free to ask! We'll try to answer some of the common ones below.

 Why do my donations go to EARS?

-YOTA Region 2 is funded through Electronic Applications Radio Service (EARS), Inc., an Indiana and 501(c)(3) non-profit, charitable organization dedicated to education and service through wireless technologies.
-Donations made to EARS go directly to fund YOTA Region 2 camp expenses, and are eligible to be tax deductible.
+YOTA, in the Americas, is funded through Electronic Applications Radio Service (EARS), Inc., an Indiana and 501(c)(3) non-profit, charitable organization dedicated to education and service through wireless technologies.
+Donations made to EARS go directly to fund YOTA camp expenses, and are eligible to be tax deductible.
 Check with your tax professional.
 A receipt with the appropriate tax ID numbers is available upon request.

-EARS is an already an established 501c3 organization that is volunteering to support YOTA Region 2 projects.
+EARS is an already an established 501c3 organization that is volunteering to support YOTA projects in the Americas.
 Their assistance makes your contributions tax deductible, and made it possible to start supporting our camps immediately.
-EARS shares officers with YOTA Region 2 to ensure proper allocation of funds.
+EARS shares officers with the YOTA committee to ensure proper allocation of funds.